-The "who" of PD also includes the characteristics of PD providers, such as coaches (NCPDI, 2009), who may be fellow teachers, external consultants, or program leaders.
-There are few formal training or credential requirements for early childhood coaches.
-For example, 25% of state QRIS technical assistance systems include no training requirements for coaches or PD providers (BUILD, 2020).
+The "who" of PD also includes the characteristics of PD providers, such as coaches (National Professional Development Center on Inclusion, 2008), who may be fellow teachers, external consultants, or program leaders.
+There are few formal training or credential requirements for EC coaches.
+For example, 25% of state Quality Rating and Improvement System (QRIS) technical assistance systems include no training requirements for coaches or PD providers (BUILD, 2020).
 As a result, relatively little is known about the background education and experiences of coaches.